 E-cigarettes may harm brain development in teens

-More than one in 20 or 5 percent of high school students used electronic cigarettes in the past 30 days in 2018 —an uptick from 1.5 percent from 2011.
+About 27.5 percent of high school students used electronic cigarettes in the past 30 days in 2019 —an uptick from 1.5 percent from 2011.
 Unfortunately, research shows that teens and children who can get their hands on these devices may face some serious long-term brain development issues due to the their nicotine content.
 The CDC points out that nicotine can harm adolescent brain development, which continues into the early to mid-20s.

 Even without many of the cancer-causing agents found in tobacco cigarettes—like tar, ammonia, and DDT—recent research shows that e-cigarettes can contain high levels of formaldehyde, another carcinogen.
 According to a 2015 study by researchers at Portland State University, the process of heating propylene glycol and glycerol (the two most common ingredients of e-cigarette liquid) in the presence of oxygen, as is done when vaping, can result in the release of formaldehyde.
 For this to happen, the study says the device needs to reach a rather high voltage—five volts—but unfortunately, many e-cigarettes on the market can indeed heat up to this level.
 Watch for these signs of lung cancer you might be ignoring.

 The e-cigarette battery can explode in your hand or face